|

 Oak at Sunrise – Black cotton warp, gold and blue-violet cotton wefts, approx 16.5 inches in width.

-Notice: All images on this site are protected by copyright law and no image may be reproduced in whole or in part without the express written permission of Three Springs Handworks or the individual artist.
+For more information or for purchases, email Sandra.
+Notice: All images on this site are protected by copyright law and no image may be reproduced in whole or in part without the express written permission of Three Springs Handworks or the individual artist. |